Nikhil286240/SNCFETCH/README.md

 Viewing Doxygen
 ------
-The Doxygen details an overview of the whole program and can be accessed by
+The Doxygen details an overview of the whole program and can be accessed by heading into `catkin_ws/src/controller/src/` in your terminal and entering `firefox html/index.html`

 Setup guide